Accessibility links

 • infrastructure (i.e. the data, scenarios, models and tools) to enable the development of optimised land policies.

 Results have been presented at the Agro Environ 2012 conference in Wageningen, the 15th Annual Conference on Global Economic Analysis in Switzerland, and the Second Global Conference on Agriculture, Food Security and Climate Change in Hanoi, Vietnam in September 2012, where Ralph Ashton gave a key note speech.
-The papers presented at these conferences, available below, will be submitted to academic journals in early 2013.
+The papers presented at these conferences, available below, were submitted to academic journals in early 2013.
 In addition, the project team presented results to a high-level delegation from the Vietnamese Ministry of Planning and Investment.

 Further resources: